AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Reading_Data_API.md

 **Response**

-  The response includes a status code and a response body containing a serialized event similar to the standard (without Uom conversion) request above.
-The event will have its `Measurement` property converted.
+The response includes a status code and response body containing a serialized event similar to the standard request above (without Uom conversion).
+In this response, the system will have applied the conversion factor for the base unit (in this case Meters) to the `Measurement` property of the event.

 **Response body**